jccarrigan/OilandGasAssetEvaluation/README.md

  ### Objectives

-   * Create a model using basic drilling, completion, and geologic data to predict general oil and gas production
+   * Create a model using basic drilling, completion, and geologic data to predict oil and gas production
    * Determine which variables were most predictive of oil production volumes.

 ---